Rowland Hall: Sports

-The Rowmark Ski Academy was founded in 1982 as part of Rowland Hall's upper school.
-It offers a combination of academics and complete year-round competitive ski racing program for its student-athletes, who train at Park City Mountain Resort’s 2002 Olympic Race Arena.
-Seventeen Rowmark athletes have been named to the U.S. Ski Team including Breezy Johnson, Alice McKennis, Andy Phillips, Erik Fisher, Keely Kelleher and Robert Saunders.
-Other notable Rowland Hall alumni include Hilary Lindh, Picabo Street, James "Gerbs" Bauer and Levi Leipheimer.
+The Rowmark Ski Academy was founded in 1982 as part of Rowland Hall's Upper School.
+It offers a combination of academics and complete year-round competitive ski racing program for its student-athletes, who train at Utah Olympic Park.
+Nineteen Rowmark athletes have been named to the U.S. Ski Team including Picabo Street, Breezy Johnson, Hilary Lindh, Alice McKennis, Andy Phillips, Erik Fisher, Keely Kelleher and Robert Saunders.

-Rowland Hall has 14 sports teams in the Upper School and six sports teams in the Middle School.
-Rowland Hall’s Upper School is classified as a Division 2A school in Region 17 of the Utah High School Activities Association (UHSAA).
+Rowland Hall offers 16 sports in the Upper School and six sports in the Middle School.
+Rowland Hall’s Upper School is classified as a Division 2A school in Region 17 of the Utah High School Activities Association (UHSAA) with some sports competing in 3A.
 Middle School student-athletes compete in the Wasatch Athletic Conference.

-The school's Winged Lions have won 29 state championship titles and 64 region titles since 2007; the 2017-2018 2A Directors Cup for success in sportsmanship, academics, and state tournaments; and the annual UHSAA Sportsmanship Award.
+The school's mascot is the Winged Lion.
+Their athletic teams have won 73 state championship titles and 141 region titles; the 2017–2018 2A Directors Cup for success in sportsmanship, academics, and state tournaments; and the annual UHSAA Sportsmanship Award.